 Not to be confused with Robber's Cave, a river cave in Uttarakhand state in India.Robbers Cave State Park is a state park in Latimer County, Oklahoma.
 It is located 5 mi north of Wilburton, Oklahoma, on State Highway 2.
 Originally named Latimer State Park, it received its current name in 1936.
 It is located in the scenic, hilly woodlands of the Sans Bois Mountains of southeast Oklahoma.
 This park is a favorite of rappellers, equestrians, hikers and outdoor lovers.
 The park and adjoining wildlife management area covers more than 8,000acre and includes three lakes.
 It offers visitors acres of discovery and enjoyment including trout fishing in season, boating, hunting, mountain biking, trails for hikers and horses, sandstone cliffs for climbing and rappelling, and fall foliage viewing.
 In addition, Robbers Cave is historically notable as a former hideout for infamous outlaws Belle Starr and Jesse James.HistoryThe area surrounding the present-day park has been a hunting ground for hundreds of years.
 Archaeological evidence suggests that the earliest people were related to the builders of the Spiro Mounds.
 By the 1600s, the Osage and Caddo tribes dominated the area.
 French hunters and explorers also visited, leaving their mark by naming some of the prominent geographic features, which are still used.After the Civil War, this area became legendary for sheltering fugitives from the law.
 Some of these included Jesse James and Belle Starr.
-Other fugitives included the Dalton Gang, the Youngers and the Rufus Buck Gang.A visit to Robbers Cave State Park represents just the start of the adventure when you use our Wilburton itinerary planner to plot your vacation.
+Other fugitives included the Dalton Gang, the Youngers and the Rufus Buck Gang.Add Robbers Cave State Park and other attractions to your Wilburton trip itinerary using our Wilburton day trip site .

 Create an itinerary including Robbers Cave State Park